netdata/netdata/docs/guides/step-by-step/step-10.md

 You're almost through!
 At this point, you should be pretty familiar with now Netdata works and how to configure it to your liking.

-In this step of the tutorial, we're going to add a proxy in front of Netdata.
+In this step of the guide, we're going to add a proxy in front of Netdata.
 We're doing this for both improved performance and security, so we highly recommend following these steps.
 Doubly so if you installed Netdata on a publicly-accessible remote server.

 > ❗ If you installed Netdata on the machine you're currently using (e.g. on `localhost`), and have been accessing
-> Netdata at `http://localhost:19999`, you can skip this step of the tutorial.
+> Netdata at `http://localhost:19999`, you can skip this step of the guide.
 In most cases, there is no benefit to
 > setting up a proxy for a service running locally.

-> ❗❗ This tutorial requires more advanced administration skills than previous parts.
+> ❗❗ This guide requires more advanced administration skills than previous parts.
 If you're still working on your
 > Linux administration skills, and would rather get back to Netdata, you might want to [skip this
 > step](step-99.md) for now and return to it later.